 OCTOBER - NOVEMBER 2020

-New Stakeholders for the ProjectAbout thirty Italian and European associations, both Italian and European, have responded positively to the invitation of the Park Director Patrizio Scarpellini to collaborate in the growth of the Stonewallsforlife project.
-Among the latter stand out those European countries which, due to their dry stone walls, together with Italy, have entered the UNESCO Intangible Cultural Heritage List: Cyprus, Croatia, France, Greece, Slovenia, Spain and Switzerland.
+New stakeholders for the projectAbout thirty Italian and European associations have positively responded to the invitation of the Cinque Terre Park Director Patrizio Scarpellini to collaborate to the growth of the Stonewallsforlife project.
+Among them stand out the European countries that, together with Italy, are registered in the UNESCO Intangible Cultural Heritage List because of their drystone walls: Cyprus, Croatia, France, Greece, Slovenia, Spain, and Switzerland.